 White vegans can advocate for other animals in ways that do not ostracize or alienate underprivileged people (see the work of Dr. Breeze Harper).
 This will involve self-reflection and awareness when planning.
 It also requires dialogue with those who have historically been denied participation in decision-making.
 This will entail a bit of extra effort, but it is worth it.
 Activists will not achieve real change for Nonhuman Animals by acting out of ignorance and disrespect for others.

 Readers can learn more about racism in the Nonhuman Animal rights movement and its consequences for anti-speciesism in my 2016 publication, A Rational Approach to Animal Rights.
+Receive research updates straight to your inbox by subscribing to my newsletter.

 This essay was originally published on The Academic Activist Vegan on June 11, 2013.